MTV showcases 2014 'Artists to Watch' across TV, digital platforms

-LOS ANGELES (Reuters) - MTV is harnessing its roots in the pop music world to showcase a crop of rising artists with its annual ‘Artists to Watch’ campaign, selecting acts from across the world to bring to its youth audience.
+LOS ANGELES, Jan 14 (Reuters) - MTV is harnessing its roots in the pop music world to showcase a crop of rising artists with its annual ‘Artists to Watch’ campaign, selecting acts from across the world to bring to its youth audience.

 British alt-pop band Bastille, Scottish electro-pop group Chvrches and girl group Fifth Harmony are three of 12 up-and-coming acts chosen by MTV as ones to watch.